Rekordbox 7 is out! A shameless cash grab

 The new screen is nicely organized and categorized.

-Virtual DJ had this for years, Rekordbox caught up.
+Virtual DJ had this for years, but finally Rekordbox can do this too now!

 The great Pioneer paywall

-And more and more features that are slightly useful (vocal detection, automatic cue detection) are hidden behind a $120 a year paywall.
+New-features and features-that-are-slightly-useful (vocal detection, automatic cue detection, even the new menu structure – not kidding-) are hidden behind a $120 a year paywall.

 The downside is that companies that operate with subscription plans almost never benefit the user.